schwamster/docker-tutorial/Readme.md

 Check out the docker run reference to find out more: [docker run](https://docs.docker.com/engine/reference/run/)

+You can exit the container by typing "exit" and hitting enter.

 But you can not only run other peoples images, you can also create your own images.
 For that you will need to create a *Dockerfile*.
 The *Dockerfile* describes an image and all its dependencies in steps.